hallucinomeny/autoloom/README.md

 ### Requirements

 This project has the following requirements:

-1. Python dependencies:
-   - All dependencies are listed in and installed by `setup.sh`
+- Python and CUDA dependencies: All listed in and installed by `setup.sh`

-2. Pre-trained Language Model:
+- Pre-trained Language Model and Cache Directory:
   - The project uses a pre-trained language model from Hugging Face
   - Default model: "distilgpt2"
   - Model can be changed by setting the `MODEL_NAME` variable in `main.py`

-3. Model Cache Directory:
-   - The model weights are automatically downloaded to a cache directory
+  - Model weights are automatically downloaded to a cache directory
-   - Default directory: "path/to/your/cache/directory"
+  - Default cache directory: "path/to/your/cache/directory"
-   - Cache location can be changed by setting the `MODEL_CACHE_DIR` variable in `main.py`
+  - Both model and cache location can be changed by setting the `MODEL_NAME` and `MODEL_CACHE_DIR` variables in `main.py`

 ### Disclaimer